nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 }
 ```

-OK.
+OK.<br>
-Let's take a small break.
+Let's take a small break.<br>
 We now have a working kubernetes cluster, an external vault cluster with kubernetes auth method enabled and mounted on `aks/`. <br>
 Prior to that, we enabled the Kvv2 secret engine and registered some secret(s) in it.
-We also prepped a policy for our test workload: a simple busybox.
+We also prepped a policy for our test workload: the busybox.

-If you have finnished digesting all this information, we can go on and prepare the configuration for our busybox.<br>
+If you have finished digesting all this information, we can go on and prepare the configuration for our busybox.<br>
 Below is the creation of namespace and service account for it.
-You could just do it in your yaml manifest actually, but since we want to setup vault role for the same workload, it's convenient to do it all in terraform
+You could just do it in your yaml manifest actually, but since we want to setup vault role for the same workload, it's convenient to do it all in terraform.
+And you know... fanboy ^^

 ```hcl
 resource "kubernetes_namespace_v1" "busybox" {